Guyoguyes/Guyoguyes/README.md

  <tbody>

   <tr>
-    <td style="border-style: dashed">I make elegant and professional Android apps, iOS apps and Websites for a living
+    <td border-style="dashed">I make elegant and professional Android apps, iOS apps and Websites for a living

 - :rocket: Passion for technology